 d) The Obstacles are numbered according to the order in which they must be completed, with a number on the right side of the entry flags.

-e) The lines of entry and exit of obstacles are usually marked with white and red markers, similar to flags.
+e) The lines of entry and exit of obstacles are usually marked with white and red markers, like flags.
 They may also have the letter S and F to indicate the line of 'Start' or 'Finish'

 f) Any of these obstacles can be constructed and decorated in such a way as to enhance the spirit of the competition, whilst safeguarding a good performance.